 The Tax Administration will send you a letter confirming the deregistration from the Business Register and the tax settlement.
 Each partner must file a final income tax return.

 10. Keep your records

-After ending your limited partnership, you must keep business records for at least 7 years.
+After ending your general partnership, you must keep business records for at least 7 years.
+In some cases, the retention obligation is 10 years.
+This depends on the type of data.
+Read more information on this (in Dutch).
 You may also scan the records to keep them digitally.